nazmulidris/coordinator/README.md

 </CoordinatorLayout>
 ```

+Note that the custom behavior is bound to the `FrameLayout` child of `CoordinatorLayout`.
+Here are
+the arguments that are going to be passed to the methods of this custom behavior.
+1. `parent` - this is the `CoordinatorLayout` object itself.
+2. `child` - this is the `FrameLayout` object.
+3. `dependency` - this will contain object references to all the children of the `parent`.

 The `FooterBarBehavior` class extends `CoordinatorLayout.Behavior<FrameLayout>` and it implements
 two methods:

-1. `layoutDependsOn(parent: CoordinatorLayout,child: FrameLayout,dependency: View): Boolean`.
+1. `layoutDependsOn(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`.
-The first method checks to see if any of the children contained in the `CoordinatorLayout` are
+This first checks to see if any of the children contained in the `CoordinatorLayout` will affect
-affected by this custom behavior.
+this behavior.
+In this case, we declare that the behavior of the `child` (`FrameLayout`) is affected
+by the any changes to the `AppBarLayout` (`dependency`).

 2. `onDependentViewChanged(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`.
-The second method then provides a way for the custom behavior to take some action on the
+If the first The second method then provides a way for the custom behavior to take
-dependent view, in reaction to some change that occurred in a child of the `CooordinatorLayout`
+some action on the dependent view, in reaction to some change that occurred in a child of
-that this behavior depends on.
+the `CooordinatorLayout` that this behavior depends on.